 In 1556 Palladio provided a series of illustrations for a new edition of his hero Vitruvius' On Architecture and then made his own contribution to the growing Renaissance library with his Four Books of Architecture (1570).
 Immediately popular with architects, the work was translated into several other European languages, including four editions in English between 1663 and 1738.
 The work considers materials, the classical orders, domestic and public buildings, and provides reconstructions of Roman temples.
 The books helped spread Palladio's ideas on architecture because although they focussed on classical architecture, the author often used his own designs to illustrate the descriptions.

 Architects travelling to different cities and the spread of written works helped ensure Italy was not alone as a witness to the architectural revolution.
 Books were often translated and so, for example, the 50 illustrations of highly decorative doorways in Serlio's books became popular with Mannerist architects in Northern Europe.

 Architects also moved abroad.
-In 1541 CE, for example, Serlio left Italy for France, where he worked for the king, Francis I of France (r.
-1515-1547 CE) on the design and construction of the Palace of Fontainebleau.
-Francis was a keen patron of the arts and had already employed Leonardo da Vinci (1452-1519 CE) between 1517 and 1519 CE, possibly involving the Italian in the design for his massive new Chateau de Chambord.
+In 1541, for example, Serlio left Italy for France, where he worked for the king, Francis I of France (r.
+1515-1547) on the design and construction of the Palace of Fontainebleau.
+Francis was a keen patron of the arts and had already employed Leonardo da Vinci (1452-1519) between 1517 and 1519, possibly involving the Italian in the design for his massive new Chateau de Chambord.
 Serlio designed the Château d'Ancy-le-Franc (c.
-1546 CE) with its classical-inspired facade of pilasters.
+1546) with its classical-inspired facade of pilasters.
 This chateau is a typical example of how Renaissance ideas were blended with local architectural traditions across Europe in buildings of all kinds from Antwerp to Lisbon.